tanij/dt-exercises/_instructions_mooc/02-introduction-to-AVs/duckiebot-tour.md

 [book-dashboard-tutorial]: # TODO: Dashboard tutorial (login, portainer (just where it is), mission control, how to set camera)

 <!--
-TODO: Take a selfie with the robot
+TODO: See comments - Take a selfie with the robot
 -->